BriceDelemosDitPereira/groupie-tracker/README.md

    <p align="center">
    <img src="picturesReadme/artist_page.png" alt="artist_page" width="500">
    </p>
-- Click on one of them to view displaying detailed information :
+- Click on one (or all) of them to view displaying detailed information :
    <p align="center">
    <img src="picturesReadme/artist_detailed.png" alt="artist_detailed" width="500">
    </p>
-- Search functionality allows users to search for groups, artists, album names, and concert venues.
+- Search functionality allows users to search for groups, artists, album names, and concerts.
+   - Please note, you must return to the home page to restart a search.
 - Filters enable users to refine the list of displayed groups on the homepage.
+- Handling 3 errors (400, 404 and 500)
 - Styled with CSS inspired by JoJo's Bizarre Adventure.

 ## Installation